browserspy/browserspy/README.md

 # BrowserSpy

 [BrowserSpy](https://browserspy.io) is a hosted manual testing tool that enables you to record exactly what caused a problem.
-This makes for happiers developers, testers and customers as you no longer have to waste time on working out what happened - you can just watch it.
+This makes for happier developers, testers and customers as you no longer have to waste time on working out what happened - you can just watch it.